oracle/python-oracledb/doc/src/user_guide/plsql_execution.rst

                     select line, position, text
                     from user_errors
-                    where name = 'BADPROC' and type = 'PROCEDURE' order by name, type, line, position""")
+                    where name = 'BADPROC' and type = 'PROCEDURE' order by line, position""")
             for info in cursor:
                 print("Error at line {} position {}:\n{}".format(*info))

 The output would be::

     DPY-7000: creation succeeded with compilation errors
-    Error at line 3 position 27:
+    Error at line 3 position 23:
     PLS-00103: Encountered the symbol "WRONG" when expecting one of the following:

        := . ( @ % ;